michelou/wix-examples/SECURITY.md

 ## <span id="certificates">Self-signed Certificates</span> <sup id="anchor_02"><a href="#footnote_02">2</a></sup>

-Command [`signtool`][signtool_cmd] (part of the <a href="https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/">Windows SDK</a>) is the standard tool to sign executable files on MS Windows, i.e. the  Windows installers in our case.
+Command [`signtool.exe`][signtool_cmd] (part of the <a href="https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/">Windows SDK</a>) is the standard tool to sign executable files on MS Windows, i.e. the  Windows installers in our case.

 In project [`Scala3Features`](./scala3-examples/Scala3Features/), for instance, we execute [`signtool`][signtool_cmd] to sign the file [`scala3-3.1.0.msi`](https://github.com/michelou/wix-examples/releases/tag/scala3-3.1.0.msi) :